4 types of dashboards: Operational, analytical, strategic & tactical

 Why do I need a dashboard?

 When used effectively, dashboards can significantly change how your organization operates.
-Here are three reasons to invest in this tool.
+Here are three reasons to invest in one.

 1. Get more value out of your data